Chandana Dixit

 Chandana Dixit is a Bollywood playback singer who is famous for singing the "Husn Hain Suhana" song in the 1995 Hindi film, Coolie No. 1 starring Govinda and Karishma Kapoor.

 Her other popular song is "Shehar Ki Ladki" from 1996 movie Rakshak.
 She also recorded the title track of the television series Shagun which aired on Star Plus in the afternoon slot.

 Dixit moved to the U.S. state of Washington with her husband in 2002.
-She opened "Swarangan School of Music" in there and teaches classical music.
+She opened "Swarangan School of Music" there and teaches classical music.